If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Special Stage

-• The U.F.O.s that carry the Speed Shoes power-up in the Special Stage have been recolored blue, most likely to better differentiate between the purple ones, which carry the Ring power-up.
+• The U.F.O.s that carry the Speed Shoes item in the Special Stage have gotten a very drastic redesign.
+In the original, the only difference were the white stripe colors, while the remaster also recolors the base blue, most likely to better differentiate between the purple/yellow-striped ones.
 In the original, this difference was only visible from a short distance, with gold stripes indicating rings and silver having the Speed Shoes.
-The sprite size for each UFO has also been changed from 64x52 to 80x52.

 Original 2011 Remaster